Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Discussion and Conclusions

 This work demonstrates the value of gas-phase C/O abundance for characterizing star formation histories of galaxies in the epoch of reionization, and the feasibility of reaching good precision with \jwst\ data.
 A larger sample of $z>6$ targets with C/O measurements will be valuable to characterize the typical SFHs and to compare with complementary results from photometry and SED fitting.
 For example, \cite{laporte2022} find stellar population ages $>150$~Myr in 2 galaxies at $z>8$ within a sample of 6 based on \jwst\ photometry, improving upon earlier Spitzer-based results \citep[e.g.,][]{rb20}.
 We would expect these older galaxies to exhibit higher C/O. A positive correlation between C/O and photometrically derived ages \citep[e.g.,][]{dressler2022} would bolster confidence in both methods.
 If instead rapid formation histories and ages $\lesssim150$~Myr are a uniform feature of $z>6$ galaxies, then we expect the population to display lower average C/O and smaller intrinsic scatter in C/O at fixed O/H relative to samples at $z\sim0$ and $z\sim2-3$ (Figure~\ref{fig:CO_OH}).
 Our results motivate the assembly of a larger sample of reionization-era targets with robust rest-UV \Ciii\ and \OiiiUV\ measurements to constrain the timescale of galaxy assembly in the early universe.

 \acknowledgments We thank Michael Topping for allowing a comparison of the line fluxes derived in this work to those measured from an independent data reduction.
+We are grateful to the referee for providing a constructive review which improved this manuscript.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 This work also uses observations made with the NASA/ESA Hubble Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 The NIRSpec and NIRCam observations are associated with programs JWST-ERS-1324 and JWST-GO-2561, respectively.
 We acknowledge financial support for program GLASS-JWST ERS-1324 provided by NASA through grant JWST-ERS-1324 from the Space Telescope Science Institute.
 Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51469.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 We acknowledge support from the INAF Large Grant 2022 “Extragalactic Surveys with JWST” (PI Pentericci).
 XW is supported by CAS Project for Young Scientists in Basic Research, Grant No. YSBR-062.
 MB acknowledges support from the Slovenian national research agency ARRS through grant N1-0238.
 KG and TN acknowledge support from Australian Research Council Laureate Fellowship FL180100060.
+The Cosmic Dawn Center is funded by the Danish National Research Foundation (DNRF) under grant \#140.
+Cloud-based data processing and file storage for this work is provided by the AWS Cloud Credits for Research program.